How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 Final Thoughts on AI Traffic Attribution

 Your current setup is probably hiding half your AI clicks in direct traffic.
 Setting up AI traffic tracking correctly takes 20 minutes and saves you from guessing which content AI tools actually cite.
-The filters I gave you work today, but subdomain variations break them next quarter.
-If you want attribution that stays accurate without monthly regex updates, grab 15 minutes and I'll walk through how we handle it.
+The filters I gave you work today, but expect to revisit them whenever platforms add or rename subdomains.
+If you want attribution that stays accurate without ongoing regex maintenance, grab 15 minutes and I'll walk through how we handle it.

 FAQ